Latitudeda/PhotoCAD_Docs/docs/en/CreatePcell/common_use_el.rst

-Commonly used graphic design API
+fp.el API
 ==================================

-The graphics api mainly contains the api for common graphics drawing and the api for Boolean operations.
+The fp.el api mainly contains the api for common graphics drawing and the api for Boolean operations.

 ``fp.el``
 -----------------